-As was introduced in Flash CS5, Flash Pro CC continues to support XFL file format, both as a compressed .fla and the uncompressed .xfl file types.
-Flash Pro also continues to support opening of files last saved in any, earlier version of Flash Professional.
-Supported file types include opening not only the XFL files saved in Flash CS5.5, and CS6, but also the older “binary” .fla files saved in Flash CS4 and earlier.
+As introduced in CS5, Animate CC continues to support XFL file format, both as a compressed .fla and the uncompressed .xfl file types.
+Animate also continues to support opening of files last saved in any, earlier version of Animate.
+Supported file types include opening not only the XFL files saved in CS5.5, and CS6, but also the older “binary” .fla files saved in CS4 and earlier.

-When saving a file, Flash Pro CC continues to provide the options of saving to a Flash document (.fla) or uncompressed document (.xfl).
-The resulting XFL file is internally stamped with the Flash Professional CC file version.
-However, since Flash CS5.5 and later releases are able to open “future” versions of XFL files, Flash CS5.5 and Flash CS6 can both also open Flash CC files.
-Consequently, you will not see options in the Save As Type drop-down list to explicitly save to an older version of Flash.
+When saving a file, Animate CC continues to provide the options of saving to a Animate document (.fla) or uncompressed document (.xfl).
+The resulting XFL file is internally stamped with the Animate CC file version.
+However, since CS5.5 and later releases are able to open “future” versions of XFL files, CS5.5 and CS6 can both also open Animate CC files.
+Consequently, you will not see options in the Save As Type drop-down list to explicitly save to an older version of Animate.